nZEDb/nZEDb/README.md

-nZEDb automatically scans the usenet comparable to the way google search bots scan the internet.
+nZEDb automatically scans the usenet in a manner comparable to the way google search bots scan the internet.
 It does this by collecting usenet headers and temporarily storing them in a SQL database.
 It provides a web-based front-end providing search, browse and programmable (API) functionality.

 This project is a fork of the open source usenet indexer newznab plus: https://github.com/anth0/nnplus